MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Add-VivaModuleFeaturePolicy.md

 ## DESCRIPTION
 Use the Add-VivaModuleFeaturePolicy cmdlet to add a new access policy for a specific feature in Viva.

-A policy applies to a set of users and/or groups within your tenant.
-You can specify the users and/or groups using the respective parameters of the cmdlet.
-Note that you can provide up to 20 users and/or groups for the policy to apply to.
-This limit applies to the total across the related parameters.
-To apply the policy to all users in your tenant, provide the Everyone switch.

 You need to use the Connect-ExchangeOnline cmdlet to authenticate.

 This cmdlet requires the .NET Framework 4.7.2 or later.